Violet969/PLM-DBPPred/README.md

 What is PLM-DBPPred?
 =============
-A DNA binding protein prediction tool based on proteinBERT and attention.
+A DNA binding protein prediction tool based on proteinBERT, ESM2_30 and protT5.

 Env
 =============